walkerrandolphsmith/clapper/README.md

 https://www.developers.meethue.com/documentation/getting-started

-1. Find the IP address of your Hue Bridge by running `node ./getAddress.js`
+1. Find the IP address of your Hue Bridge by running `node ./setup/getAddress.js`
 2. Navigate to the following url in a web broswer `http://<your-ip>/debug/clip.html`
-3. Make a POST to the url `/api/` with the following post
+3. Make a POST to the url `/api/` with the following post to get a userId
 ```
 {"devicetype":"my_hue_app#iphone clapper"}
 ```
-4. Get the id of the light you want to turn into a clapper by running `node ./setup/index` The results should contain the lights known by the bridge and we want to grab the `uniqueid`.
+4. Get the id of the light you want to turn into a clapper by running `node ./setup/getLightId.js <your-userId>` The results should contain the lights known by the bridge and we want to grab the `uniqueid` with the format "XX:XX:XX:XX:XX:XX:XX:XX-XX".

 ### Configure clapper